Pereira-Romeo/my_printf/README.md

 > [!CAUTION]
 > It isn't yet in my_lib since it doesn't handle as many conversion as the old version just yet, even tho is handles the current ones much better than the old one.

- - some flags aren't supported
- - length modifiers aren't supported by many conversions
+ - None for now (except the missing conversions but that is on going)